jfmengels/lodash-fp-docs/README.md

 ## What now

 Lodash's sources are generated using [`docdown`](https://github.com/jdalton/docdown).
-What is does is read the source files, extract the JSDoc comments, then generate a Markdown file.
-By overriding Docdown's behavior, we can change the documentation to, in the methods' signature and example:
+What it does is read the source files, extract the JSDoc comments, then generate a Markdown file.
+By overriding Docdown's behavior, we can change the documentation too, in the methods' signature and example:
 - change the order of arguments
 - remove now ignored arguments
 - group `...values` arguments into an array argument
-- remove calls to `console.log()` that aim to demonstrate a value was mutated (only in examples)
+- remove calls to `console.log()` that aim to demonstrate a value was mutated (only in example)
-- inject optional arguments that have become mandatory using their default value (only in examples)
+- inject optional arguments that have become mandatory using their default value (only in example)

 ## Run it